awsdocs/aws-cdk-guide/doc_source/hello_world.md

 **Tip**
 If all a construct's props are optional, you can omit the third parameter entirely\.

-It's interesting to take note of how props are represented in the different supported languages\.
+Props are represented differently in the languages supported by the AWS CDK\.
 + In TypeScript and JavaScript, `props` is a single argument and you pass in an object containing the desired properties\.
-+ In Python, props are represented as keyword arguments\.
++ In Python, props are passed as keyword arguments\.
-+ In Java, a Builder is provided to pass the props\. \(Two, actually; one for `BucketProps`, and a second for `Bucket` to let you build the construct and its props object in one step\.
-This code uses the latter\.\)
++ In Java, a Builder is provided to pass the props\.
+Two, actually; one for `BucketProps`, and a second for `Bucket` to let you build the construct and its props object in one step\.
+This code uses the latter\.
 + In C\#, you instantiate a `BucketProps` object using an object initializer and pass it as the third parameter\.

 ## Synthesize an AWS CloudFormation template<a name="hello_world_tutorial_synth"></a>